OSInside/kiwi/doc/source/image_description/elements.rst

   For the ISO type only, specifies the volume ID (volume name or label) to be written into the master block.
 There is space for 32 characters.

+application_id="string":
+  For the ISO/(oem install ISO) type only, specifies the Application ID to be written into the master block.
+There is space for 128 characters.

 vhdfixedtag="GUID_string":
   For the VHD disk format, specifies the GUID